-Battleford Indian Industrial School (1883-1914) was located at Battleford, in Treaty 6 territory.
+Battleford Indian Industrial School (1883-1914) was located at Battleford, on Treaty 6 land.
 The school was set up in the Old Government House, which previously served as the residence of the lieutenant-governor (Edward Dewdney) when Battleford was the Territorial capital of the North-west Territories in what is now Saskatchewan.
 During the Northwest Resistance, the school was damaged and evacuated (1885-1886).
 Battleford Industrial School was operated by the Anglican Church of Canada and later, in 1895, the Diocese of Saskatchewan took over operations.

 In a report dated the 18th instant your interview had by a correspondent of the Montreal Gazette with Farming Instructor Mann at Onion Lake the following appears …